 The Child Development Center is an accredited lab school located on the south side of the campus.
 The center provides a quality, affordable, individualized program for young children and their families in Parkland College District 505.
 One of the center's goals is to provide developmentally and educationally appropriate activities that meet the social, emotional, physical, and cognitive needs of the individual child.
-Enrollment is open to children, ages two through five years old, whose parents are residents of District 505 or are employees or students of Parkland College.
+Enrollment is open to children, ages six weeks through five years old, whose parents are residents of District 505 or are employees or students of Parkland College.
+Parkland employees and students receive an 8 percent tuition discount.
 For tuition rates, payment policies, enrollment procedures, hours, or to submit an online application go to parkland.edu/childdev.
 For other questions, please call 217/373-3777.